James A. Bayard Jr.: Career

 Bayard was a conservative and adhered to his interpretation of tradition throughout the American Civil War.
 He believed the South should be allowed to secede peacefully, and privately hoped for the secession of Delaware and a state convention to address the issue.
 Citing property rights of owners, he opposed abolitionist measures.
 He also stated both his opposition to the Civil War and his opposition to any presidential or congressional acts used to suppress the independence of the Southern states.

-During the Civil War, the Senate required all senators to swear an oath of loyalty to the Union.
-Bayard refused, stating that such an oath would be unconstitutional, and after taking the oath and giving a long speech disputing its legality, resigned from the Senate.
+Bayard's consistently pro-Southern position during the Civil War made him the target of frequent criticism from Republicans in Delaware and across the nation.
+In 1864, the Senate required all senators to swear an oath of loyalty to the Union.
+Bayard protested, stating that such an oath would be unconstitutional, and after taking the oath and giving a long speech disputing its legality, he resigned from the Senate.

-The death of his successor, George R. Riddle, on March 29, 1867, left the Senate seat vacant.
+George R. Riddle was appointed to take Bayard's Senate seat, but Riddle died in office on March 29, 1867, leaving the position vacant.
 Bayard interrupted his practice of law in Wilmington and accepted appointment to the vacant seat.
 He was subsequently elected to fill it, and served again from April 5, 1867, to March 3, 1869.
 During the impeachment trial of President Andrew Johnson, Bayard voted "not guilty."
 After declining to run again for re-election, he returned to private practice for several years until poor health incapacitated him.

 In 1872, he was among the nine politicians whose names were submitted by the House of Representatives to the Senate for investigation in the Credit Mobilier scandal.
 He wrote a letter disavowing any knowledge of the affair, and his name was generally dropped from the investigation.